Harvey Birdman: Attorney General

-Harvey Birdman: Attorney General is a 2018 animated American television special written by Michael Ouweleen and Erik Richter, and directed by Richard Ferguson-Hull.
+Harvey Birdman: Attorney General is a 2018 American adult animated television special written by Michael Ouweleen and Erik Richter, and directed by Richard Ferguson-Hull.
 Harvey Birdman: Attorney General is a continuation of the animated television series Harvey Birdman, Attorney at Law, created by Ouweleen and Richter, that originally aired on Adult Swim from 2001 to 2007.
 The special was originally released on the Adult Swim website on October 12, 2018, before making its official television debut on October 15, 2018, at 12:00 midnight.
-In the special Harvey Birdman is appointed assistant-U.S. attorney general and attempts to have now-President Phil Ken Sebben impeached.
+In the special Harvey Birdman is appointed assistant-U.S. attorney general and attempts to have now-President Phil Ken Sebben impeached on his own request.

 The special took a year to produce.
 It features the same cast members from the original series reprising their respective roles.
 It has received generally positive reviews from critics.
+It was followed by the spin-off television series Birdgirl in 2021.

 Plot

-Phil Ken Sebben awakes to find that he is now the President of the United States, without having any memory of being elected.
-He goes on to appoint Harvey Birdman, his ghostwriter for various books, as Attorney General to help him be removed from office.
+Phil Ken Sebben awakes to find that he has been elected the 46th-and-a-half (46.5) President of the United States, without having any memory of being elected.
+His first act as president is to bring Peter Potamus, who runs a radio show, HippoWars (a parody of Infowars), into his cabinet as Senior Advisor to the President of the United States.
+His second act is to hire Harvey Birdman, who had retired to become Sebben's ghostwriter, operating out of an off-the-grid lakeside cabin, happily married to a normal woman he only refers to as "dearest wife".
+Birdman, however, is more interested in publishing his first stand-alone novel, A Matter of Wife and Death.
+This also reveals how Sebben became a billionaire and financed his law firm, through best-selling action thriller novels.

+Narrowly escaping an attempt on his life, Birdman travels to the White House where Sebben primes and launches a nuclear missile at Washington, D.C., which can only be stopped if Sebben is impeached and the new president issues an order to cancel the strike.
+Birdman is sworn in as "Attorney Corporal" and it is revealed that Birdgirl has already been named Attorney General, and that Sebben, Potamus, and Myron Reducto are planning a "Inaugurpeachment" party; Birdgirl, meanwhile, has no idea how to impeach a president, and is instead reliant on a digital assistant named DeiDra (a parody of Amazon Alexa) to make all legal decisions in the country while Potamus causes an I, Libertine situation over a fake book he claimed to have read at a White House social function.